-Disabled academics usually hide our disabilities.
-The reason is ableism: in academia we are judged extremely harshly if we show any weakness, be it intellectual, emotional, or physical.
-Peer colleagues and students routinely assume that if we have a physical or emotional disability or illness, we must somehow be less able as intellectuals.
-This inference is of course totally ridiculous.
-Disabled and sick people are valid, important, and valued members of society and of universities.
+Disabled people in academia usually hide or mask our disabilities, if we can.
+The reason is ableism: people at university tend to be judged harshly if we show any form of perceived weakness.
+Colleagues and students routinely assume that if we have a physical or emotional disability or illness, we must somehow be less able as intellectuals.
+This kind of inference is wrong on many levels, and deserves to be consistently challenged.
+Disabled and sick people are legitimate and valuable and productive members of society and of universities.

 Frustratingly for an academic, chronic pain makes it harder to sit and to work at a computer.
 I manage the physical discomfort by frequently changing working positions (sitting, standing, lying), stretching, doing aerobic exercise, getting physiotherapy, and being extremely disciplined about managing workload and sleep.
 Chronic pain also affects my concentration, making me less tolerant to background noises and other interruptions (some of my CPU is busy just handling the pain).
 Supervised by expert doctors, I take two medicines that attenuate the worst signals in the pain spectrum and let me think clearly.
-An annoying side effect of one of them is that it can hinder my ability to find words.
-This is why I sometimes digress more than other people in a normal conversation or lecture.
+An annoying side effect of one of them is that it can sometimes hinder my ability to find words.
+This is why I might digress a bit more in a normal conversation or lecture.

 Generally, pain significantly limits the functionality of my shoulders and arms.
 For instance, I cannot comfortably write at a blackboard for more than five to ten minutes per hour, and there is no way that I could carry a backpack with books inside or paddle a kayak.
 In order to carry papers, I scan them and